 A truly innovative product.
 Pascal discovered the principle, but ETP put it to work.
 All ETP products consist of a double-walled hardened steel (in some cases stainless steel) sleeve, filled with a pressure medium.
 Within the product flange there are one or more screws and a piston with seals for the pressure setting.
 When the pressure screw is tightened an even and moderately high surface pressure is created against the shaft and hub, causing the locking effect.
 The self-contained product allows this procedure to be repeated many times.
-Whether the hubs are to be removed or repositioned, mounting and dismantling is done in less than a few seconds.
-The hydraulic principle gives immediate advantages for today´s modern machines.
+Whether the hubs are to be removed or repositioned, the mounting and dismantling process can be done in a few seconds.
+The hydraulic principle gives immediate advantages for today's modern machines.

-With well over 3 decades of application experience and knowledgeable staff that are always available, please do not hesitate to contact our sales engineers on 01386 421 005
+With over 40 years of application experience, our knowledgeable staff are always available.
+Please contact us on 01386 421 005

 We will be more than happy to help, so please call today!